 Enduring Powers of Attorney (EPA) were discontinued in October 2007, but EPAs that were set up prior to this date are still valid.

 If the donor wishes to set up an LPA, it needs to be registered with the Office of the Public Guardian.
 You can find information about the Office of the Public Guardian on GOV.UK website.
 This must be set up while the donor still has the mental capacity to make decisions.

 If you have been granted Ordinary Powers of Attorney — for example, because the person still has mental capacity but is unable to get to their bank or post office — you do not need to be registered, but the ‘donor’ or their solicitor will need to fill out a form making it clear what your powers are.

 To set up an LPA, you can request a form via the GOV.UK website, get one from the Office of the Public Guardian or go to a solicitor.
 For Ordinary Powers of Attorney, you can buy a form from a legal stationer, or you could make an appointment with a solicitor or local advice agency to help set one up.

-There is currently a fee of £130 for registering each LPA.
-If the person wishes to register you as both their attorney for property and financial affairs, and for health and welfare, they must pay £260.
+There is currently a fee of £110 for setting up each LPA.
+If the person wishes to register you as both their attorney for property and financial affairs, and for health and welfare, they must pay £220.
 Solicitors fees vary so you may want to contact a few to compare quotes.